Where to go on holiday in September

 More long haul holidays in September

 Talking of wildlife, September is also a great month to visit the Galapagos Islands.
-Take a small-ship cruise to explore the this fascinating pristine destination.
+Take a small-ship cruise to explore this fascinating and pristine destination.

 Getting married?
 Find the best honeymoon destinations in September.
 Also see where is hot in September.
 And if you’re planning to hire a car, take advantage of our exclusive 10% saving with Rhino Car Hire.